smart-on-fhir/cumulus-etl/docs/overview.md

 Cumulus provides four main features:

-1. Natural language processing of physician notes (to extract symptoms, etc)
+1. Natural language processing of clinical notes (to extract symptoms, etc)
 2. De-identification of patient data
 3. Aggregation of multiple hospitals' data into one data stream
 4. A dashboard for monitoring health in that aggregate population